Chapter 29:

 ~~~

 I looked around to make sure no one was watching.
 Everyone was still sleeping.
-I leaned back on my hands and shook my head.
+I leaned back against my tent slightly and shook my head.

 “God…” I fixed my eyes on the brightening sun.
 “Thank you for something familiar.”